 Major investigations include:

-Covert Drone War provides a full dataset of all known US drone attacks in Pakistan, Somalia and Yemen.
+Covert Drone War provides a full dataset of all known US drone attacks in Pakistan, Somalia and Yemen, and in 2015 we started monitoring international airstrikes in Afghanistan.
 Our analysis has changed the public’s understanding of US actions and revealed that under Obama over 3,000 people, including nearly 500 civilians, have been killed by drones.
 Our findings have been used widely in media outlets including the New York Times, Pakistan’s Dawn, and the BBC.
-In 2013 the Drones team won the Martha Gellhorn Award for Journalism, was invited to give evidence to the UK’s All Party Parliamentary Group on Drones and was commended by Jamie Shea, assistant deputy general secretary, NATO and Christof Heyns, United Nations special rapporteur on extra judicial killings.
+In 2013 the Drones team won the Martha Gellhorn Award for Journalism.
+The team have given evidence to the UK’s All Party Parliamentary Group on Drones.
+The work has been commended by Jamie Shea, assistant deputy general secretary, NATO and Christof Heyns, United Nations special rapporteur on extra judicial killings.

+The Bureau has examined the influence of power and money on politics over a number of projects.
 Our investigation Lobbying’s Hidden Influence examined lobby groups representing unsavoury regimes, their workings and disclosed links between lobbyists and officials.
 Our work has also analysed how many members of the House of Lords, the UK’s upper house, have business and city interests and looked at the power of the financial lobby.
-Our work has helped to inform the public debate about the establishment of a statutory lobbying register in the UK.
+In 2014 and 2015 we looked at Party Political Funding, work that has been widely reported in the UK media.
+Our work has helped to inform the public debate about the establishment of a statutory lobbying register in the UK and the individuals supporting the UK’s biggest political parties.

 Our comprehensive study of Deaths in Police Custody found that over 11 years, 333 people died in the UK in police custody, but no police officers had been charged in connection with these deaths.
 Our findings scrutinised this issue and led to the UK’s police regulator launching a root and branch review.